nixin72/SOEN-341-proj/README.md

 ## Language
 The application will be built using the React framework, which is a combination of HTML and Javascript.

+## Testing
+The testing for this app will be done through github actions instead of TRAVIS CI with approval of Dr. Peter Chen.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).